mvduin/py-uio/README.md

 ## uio_pdrv_genirq

+(TODO: this is outdated information and needs to be revised!)

 Copy the stuff in the [etc/](etc/) dir to the corresponding places in `/etc` and tweak the udev rule to taste (user/group/permissions).